 Housing expenses + Credit card payments + Car payments + Loan expenses ÷ Annual Income

 Let’s look at an example of determining your maximum affordability, both with and without credit card debt.
-In this example, you earn $90,000 annually before taxes, you have $20,000 in credit card debt, you’re making monthly payments of $600 or $7,200 a year, and you have no other loan expenses.
+In this example, let’s assume you earn a household income of $90,000 annually before taxes, you owe $20,000 in credit card debt, you’re making monthly payments of $600 or $7,200 a year, and you have no other loans.

 According to the TDS ratio, the most you can afford for annual housing expenses is $28,800.